appdev-lessons/photogram-industrial-part-4/content.md

 <div class="bg-blue-100 py-1 px-5" markdown="1">

-Follow along with a the video for a visual demonstration of the process here.
+Follow along with the video for a visual demonstration of the process here.
 </div>

 Make sure you've pushed the `<initials>-photogram-industrial` and `<initials>-starting-on-ui` branches to Github and that `git status` (or, as we aliased it, just `g`) returns `Everything up-to-date`.